-- Credit to The Celtic Wiki for having the relevant information for us to work with.
+- Credit to The Celtic Wiki for having the relevant information for us to work with

 Now, there are those who look at kits as three separate elements, and who feel that once each team has each element in a different colour to the opposition, everything is fine.

-What actually happened on the day in question was that Hibs sought to change at half-time – from their away shirts to their home.
-It created a block of green while Celtic’s shorts and socks made for a white overall look for them, and the sleeves were distinguishable too.
+That sounds counter-intuitive but it created a block of green while Celtic’s shorts and socks made for a white overall look for them, and the sleeves were distinguishable too.

 Not the best solution in the world, but the best available at the time.